You Are an Artist

+Gulf Oil began sponsoring You Are an Artist in December 1946.
+In February 1950 the show moved to CBS, originating from WCBS-TV.
+It was sponsored by Doubleday.

 Versions

 You Are an Artist

-As its title suggests, it was a program designed to teach people how to draw.
-Artist Jon Gnagy "would execute drawings before the camera while describing his technique in simple, understandable language."
+The program was designed to teach people how to draw.
+Artist Jon Gnagy would create drawings, describing his methods in lay terms.
 In later episodes, he added analysis of a famous painting on each episode.

 The program briefly reverted to a New York City local show before a final three-week run on NBC in 1950.

 The Warren Hull Show

 Warren Hull became host of the program in January 1950, and the title changed to reflect his role as star.
-The format changed to a talk show, "nothing more than an extended commercial for its sponsors, the book publishers Doubleday and Company."
+The format changed to a talk show, focused on the output of show sponsors, book publishers Doubleday and Company.
 In each episode, Hull talked about a new book from Doubleday and interviewed the author.
 Hull was host for a month, before Ben Grauer replaced him.

 The Ben Grauer Show

 Once more, the title was changed to indicate a new host.
 Grauer continued Hull's format of talking about books and interviewing authors.
 His program also plugged Doubleday book clubs that offered discounted versions of books.
 Grauer's version of the show ran from February 1950 through June 1950.